New Years Resolution......start writing again slacker!

 Book and Booze Club Rating:

-Four Empty glasses just longing to be filled.
+Four Empty glasses just longing to

 The Techy Speccy Blurby Bit